yjhjaja/collaboration-and-competition/README.md

 ## Step 1: Activate the Environment

-To set up your python environment to run the code in this repository, follow the instructions below.
+To set up the python environment to run the code in this repository, follow the instructions below.

 1. Create (and activate) a new environment with Python 3.6.